mrcagney/make_gtfs/README.rst

 - ``monday``, ``tuesday``, ``wednesday``, ``thursday`` ``friday``, ``saturday``, ``sunday`` (required): 0 or 1, indicating whether the service is active on the given day (1) or not (0)

-routes.csv
+frequencies.csv
 -----------
-This is a CSV file containing route information.
+This is a CSV file containing route frequency information.
 The CSV file contains the columns

 - ``route_short_name`` (required): a unique short name for the route, e.g. '51X'
 - ``route_desc`` (optional): a description of the route
 - ``route_type`` (required): the `GTFS type of the route <https://developers.google.com/transit/gtfs/reference#routes_fields>`
-- ``shape_id`` (required): unique shape ID of the route that links to ``shapes.geojson``
 - ``service_window_id`` (required): a service window ID for the route taken from the file ``service_windows.csv``
+- ``direction`` (required): 0, 1, or 2, indicating whether the route travels in GTFS direction 0, GTFS direction 1, or in both directions.
+In the latter case, trips will be created that travel in both directions along the route's path, each direction operating at the given frequency.
+Otherwise, trips will be created that travel in only the given direction.
 - ``frequency`` (required): the frequency of the route during the service window in vehicles per hour
-- ``is_bidirectional`` (required): 0 or 1 indicating whether the route travels in both directions along its shape (1) or not (0).
-If this field is 1, then trips will be created that travel in both directions along the route's path, each direction operating at the given frequency.
-Otherwise, trips will be created that travel in only one direction, the direction of the route's path, operating at the given frequency.
 - ``speed`` (optional): the speed of the route in kilometers per hour
+- ``shape_id`` (required): shape ID in ``shapes.geojson`` that corresponds to the linestring of the (route, direction, service window) tuple.
+In particular different directions and service windows for the same route could have different shapes.

 shapes.geojson